-(2) API, AIAN, NHOPI are Asian and Pacific Islander, American Indian and Alaska Native, Native Hawaiian and Other Pacific Islander, respectively.
+(2) AIAN, NHOPI are American Indian and Alaska Native, Native Hawaiian and Other Pacific Islander.

 (3) Hispanics may be any race.
 For a more detailed discussion on the use of parameters for race and ethnicity, please see the "Generalized Variance Parameters" section.